 Those interested in being a contestant will need to do the following:

-- Fill out the Masquerade Registration Form and turn in at the Masquerade Desk in the center hallway, prior to or at the Masquerade Participant Meeting (see below).
-If you’re under 18, a parent/guardian must sign off on the form.
-The Registration Form can be downloaded on this website in the weeks prior to the convention (details TBA), so you can have everything done and simply turn it in on site.
-We will not accept forms via the Internet.
+- Fill out the Masquerade Registration Form and turn in prior to or at the Masquerade Participant Meeting on Saturday, February 16 at 10 at noon in Program F. If you’re under 18, a parent/guardian must sign off on the form.
+The form is NOT available in advance of the convention.

-- Attend the mandatory Masquerade Participant Meeting on Saturday February 17 at 10:00am.
-If you’re part of a group, only one group member has to attend.
+- Attend the mandatory Masquerade Participant Meeting on Saturday February 17 at 12:00pm in Program F. If you’re part of a group, only one group member has to attend.
 Note that missing this meeting entirely will result in your removal from the Masquerade presentation list entirely!
-(Talk to the Masquerade staff prior to the meeting if you absolutely can’t make it.)
+(Talk to the Masquerade staff prior to the meeting if you absolutely can’t make it.

 Presentation and Technical Information